bzeiss/hearcal/README.md

 * **Phase 1 (Calibration)**: Uses **Instantaneous A/B Switching** to find equal-loudness thresholds across 31 ISO frequency bands, compared against a 1000Hz reference anchor.
 * **Phase 2 (Verification)**: Employs a **Sequential Pulse methodology** (Anchor → Silence → Test).
 This resets the ear's automatic gain control and prevents the brain from "adapting" to the sound, which can otherwise skew results.
 This phase includes toggle modes to shuffle frequencies or test in ascending order to ensure a truly "flat" subjective response.

 The tool is designed to give an indication where the problem might be, when the default target curves consistently lead to bad mix translation.
 We suggest to start with the default target curves first before using this tool.

-If you're uncertain whether hearing correction helps your mixes, try this: Complete the calibration, but initially apply only your headphone's Harman EQ without the personal delta.
-Mix several tracks.
-Then enable the personal correction and compare how those same mixes translate.
-This A/B approach lets you empirically determine whether the hearing correction helps or hurts your specific workflow.
+   > **⚠️ Recommended Workflow for Mixing**
+   > Start with your headphone's Harman EQ *without* personal hearing correction.
+Only use HearCal if you experience consistent translation problems.
+Then A/B test to verify the correction actually helps your mixes.

 HearCal is a cross-platform command-line application with a Terminal User Interface (TUI).
 It is designed to be lightweight, easy to adapt, and low-maintenance.
 While it requires basic technical knowledge to run, the calibration process itself is intuitive.